karanja-Muiruri/Human-Resource-Analysis/README.md

 ## Project Overview

-I use MySQL in MySQL Workbench 8.0 CE to analyze the csv data to answer various questions.
+I use MySQL in MySQL Workbench 8.0 CE to analyze the Human Resource.csv data to answer various questions.

 ## Data Sources